-The Vascular Anomalies Program in DII provides state-of-the-art evaluation and treatment for rare conditions that affect the lymphatic and blood vessels of any part of the body.
-Our endovascular approach to treatment aims to achieve maximum clinical improvement by using techniques with shorter recovery times, reduced risk of complications and a general reduction in the number of treatments required.
+The Vascular Anomalies Program at Children’s Memorial Hermann Hospital provides state-of-the-art evaluation and treatment for rare conditions that affect the lymphatic and blood vessels of any part of the body.
+The multidisciplinary team provides comprehensive care for complex congenital conditions using the latest laser technology, surgical techniques and minimally invasive radiological procedures.

-Patients treated in the Vascular Anomalies Program are assisted by a coordinator who schedules appointments with physicians as well as imaging and therapeutic procedures.
-At our multidisciplinary clinic, patients can be seen simultaneously by physicians in an array of specialties to optimize diagnosis and treatment planning.
+Patients treated in the Vascular Anomalies Program are assisted by a coordinator who will schedule appointments with physicians as well as imaging and therapeutic procedures.
+Patients may be seen simultaneously by physicians in an array of specialties to optimize diagnosis and the design of a treatment plan.

 - Hemangiomas and other vascular tumors

 - Congenital nevi

 - Klippel-Trenaunay syndrome

 - Sturge-Weber syndrome